 Attorney Itacy (then Godin) then practice law in Rhode Island and Massachusetts for the next six years; five of which were spent running her own law firm.
 For more than two years after that, she went on to work as a legal research and writing specialist (LRAWS) for the Office of the Federal Public Defender for the Western District of Texas.

 Unfortunately, complications from her diabetes, as well as a recurrence of her tethered spinal cord caused Kate to retire based upon disability from her job.
-She is now completing a memoir regarding her experiences in track and field and her evolution as a young female athlete, as well as how her lifelong medical disabilities both strengthened and challenged her along the way.
+Since retiring, she has written a memoir regarding her experiences in track and field and her evolution as a young female athlete, as well as how her lifelong medical disabilities both strengthened and challenged her along the way.
 The book, Relentless: From National Champion to Physically Disabled Activist (out on July 28, 2020) focuses on the thirty years between her first and second tethered cord, and will outline the lessons Kate has learned from life, love athletics, living with a diseased body, practicing criminal defense and advocating for a more equitable and just society.

 Kate will share how both her struggles as well as her success have shaped the person she has become.
 She hopes that by doing so, the book will empower young men and especially young women, with or without physical disabilities, to strive towards their goals and to view life’s obstacles as opportunities for self-growth, not as barriers.

-To contact the author regarding her manuscript, entitled: “From National Champion to Physically Disabled Activist: My Lifelong Struggles with a Diseased Body, and the Lessons it Has Taught Me Along the Way,” feel free to use the Contact page on the website, or email Kate at email@example.com.
+To contact the author regarding her memoir, which is currently available for pre-order on her publisher’s website and available to purchase on Amazon as a Kindle book/e-book, feel free to use the Contact page on the website, or email Kate at firstname.lastname@example.org.

 In addition to her blog, Kate also hosts and produces a podcast entitled: “The Phunky Diabetic Podcast.”
 You can find the podcast’s website here, or you can follow it on Instagram, Facebook, or Twitter.